AdaCore/why3/doc/manpages.rst

 .. option:: -s

-   suppress the output of the final tree view.
+   Suppress the output of the final tree view.

 .. option:: -q

-   run quietly (no progress info).
+   Run quietly (no progress info).

 .. option:: --force

-   enforce saving the session, if all proof attempts replayed correctly, even if some goals are not proved.
+   Enforce saving the session, if all proof attempts replayed correctly, even if some goals are not proved.

 .. option:: --obsolete-only

-   replay the proofs only if the session contains obsolete proof attempts.
+   Replay the proofs only if the session contains obsolete proof attempts.

 .. option:: --smoke-detector {none|top|deep}

-   try to detect if the context is self-contradicting.
+   Try to detect if the context is self-contradicting.

 .. option:: --prover <prover>

-   restrict the replay to the selected provers only.
+   Restrict the replay to the selected provers only.

 Smoke detector
 ~~~~~~~~~~~~~~